pingleware/bestbooks-helpers/API.md

 ## DynamicPricing
-Is a class to calculate the DynamicPricing based on supply and demand with the inclusion of specialized industries of retail, saas, airling, gig and utility.
+Is a class to calculate the DynamicPricing based on supply and demand with the inclusion of specialized industries of retail, saas, airling, gig and energy.

 constructor
 | Argument    | Type   | Comment                                                             |